Pantoprazole reduces the amount of acid your stomach makes.

 Pantoprazole and breastfeeding

 Pantoprazole is safe to take while you're breastfeeding.
-It passes into breastmilk, but only in small amounts that aren't harmful to the baby.
+It passes into breastmilk, but only in small amounts that are not harmful to the baby.

 If your baby is premature or has health problems, check with your doctor before taking pantoprazole.